lukearend/x86-bootloader/README.md

 We will be writing our kernel in C and compiling it to machine code.
 At boot, our boot sector will be loaded into memory and executed to read in the kernel code.
 In preparation for writing the kernel, we will study C compilation, the process by which C source code is converted to assembly code.

-Consider the following C code in the file `basic.c`:
+Consider the following C code in the file `basic_example.c`:

 ```
 // Define an empty function that returns an integer